chaoss/wg-evolution/implementations/README.md

 (consisting of several repositories) will result in the metric being computed for the entire project and not for each individual repository.

-* Another assumption is that the JSON data file has items of the same kind, for example: commits, issues or pull requests.
+* Another assumption is that the JSON data file used for the metric computation has items of the same kind, for example: commits, issues or pull requests.